 A script can either be a single string or a list of strings.
 If it is a list, the strings inside of the list will be executed synchronously in the given order of the list.

-build: - pub run test - echo "test completed" - pub run build_runner build
+build: - dart test - echo "test completed" - dart run build_runner build

 Scripts can be nested as the user needed.
 For example, you can use them to use different implementations of the build script based on operating system.